Vijaya (Champa)

+Vijaya (Sanskrit for "victorious"), also known as Vijayapura, was the capital of the Kingdom of Champa located in modern-day An Nhơn, Bình Định province, Vietnam.
+It served as the capital of the Kingdom of Champa from the 12th century CE until it was conquered by Đại Việt during the Champa–Dai Viet War of 1471.

 History

 The area around Vijaya was probably one of earliest landfalls of the Cham people in what is now Vietnam.
 However, its architecture implies that it did not become important until the 11th or 12th century.
 Records suggest that there was an attack on Vijaya's citadel from the Vietnamese in 1069 (when Dai Viet was ruled by Lý Nhân Tông) to punish Champa for armed raiding in Vietnam.
 The Cham king Rudravarman III was defeated and captured and offered Champa's three northern provinces to Dai Viet (present-day Quảng Bình and Quảng Trị provinces).

 In Champa at the time there were two ruling kings–Parameśvaravarman and Rudravarman III–in Nha Trang and Phan Rang, respectively.
 Rudravarman of Phan Rang had good relation with the Chinese Song dynasty.
 None of them ever did manage to travel far north to counter the Vietnamese.
 Northern Champa at that time was ruled by a Cham chief/warlord with title Śrī Yuvarāja Mahāsenāpati, not related to the Parameśvaravarman–Bhadravarman–Rudravarman family.

 The Vietnamese raid in 1069 began embarking from a port in Hue on 28th day of the third month, reached their destination of the third day of fourth month, then engaged with the Cham.
 Sailing from Hue to Vijaya (Qui Nhon) within six days doesn't make sense.
 King Ðệ Củ/Chế Củ had been fleeing into Cambodia (Zhenla), was then captured.
 They pillaged the city of Indrapura (Phật thệ) for one month, then it took one month for them to return to Hanoi.
 Michael Vickery insists that the 1069 Vietnamese raid did not target Vijaya, but probably Châu Sa & Cổ Lũy citadels on the north and south banks of the Trà Khúc River in Quảng Ngãi province.
 Châu Sa was a large port city named Amaravati, has the temple of Chánh Lộ dating to eleventh century.
 He also speculates that Chế Củ was certainly not king Rudravarman III, but a Cham chief somewhere in the north.
 The earliest mention of Vijaya as a Cham city was dated to around 1153 to 1184, so the explicitly application of Vijaya for a location of Champa prior that period should be considered an historical anachronism.